 Grey Line Tours’ Holly Jolly Christmas Trolley lights up the holiday nights for Asheville visitors each year.
 More than just a ride around town, the tour includes storytelling, live music, and (of course) cookies and hot chocolate.
 You’ll roll through downtown Asheville, by Biltmore Village, and through the Montford and Grove Park neighborhoods, which are both known for their decadent light displays.
 You’ll ride in comfort no matter the weather; the Holly Jolly Christmas Trolley is enclosed and heated, with roll-up window curtains you can adjust to your liking.

 For an authentic train tour, stop by the Craggy Mountain Line for tickets on the Jingle Bell Trolley Train Run.
 This train ride takes about an hour and includes a meet and greet with Santa and (no surprise here) cookies and hot chocolate.

 Our advice to make the most of the season?
 Don’t try to pack too much in.
-There’s so much here to inspire delight; choose one or two activities a day, schedule plenty of margin, and enjoy a slow, unrushed pause in the season to take in the beauty and ambience around you.
+There’s so much here to inspire delight; choose one or two activities a day, schedule plenty of margins, and enjoy a slow, unrushed pause in the season to take in the beauty and ambiance around you.
 There are always delightful hideaways to stop in for a mouthwatering respite from the day, a cup of coffee, or a glass of wine, so no “extra” time will go to waste during your Asheville Christmas visit.